magarena/magarena/launch4j/Readme.txt

 Release 1.12 (April 17, 2011)
 ============

-- default cube (558 cards)
+- default cube (560 cards)
-- all cube (879 cards)
+- all cube (882 cards)

-- modified game to work only with an existing Magarena data folder
+- modified game to work with a premade Magarena data folder
+- added selectable avatar sets in preferences, separate from theme
+- added unlimited undo support
+- added "Reset game" in menu, undoing all moves
+- added counter for number of games played in startup screen

 Release 1.11 (April 11, 2011)
 ============